-Department of Mathematics, University of Houston, Houston, TX 77204-3008.
+Department of Mathematics, University of Houston, Houston, Texas 77204-3008, USA (Received 21 March 2007; published 22 June 2007)

-(Dated: May 14, 2007)

-We present the results of an experimental investigation of a network of nonlinear coupled oscillators which are coupled in feed forward mode.
-By exploiting the nonlinear response of each oscillator near its intrinsic Hopf bifurcation point we have found remarkable amplification of small signals over a narrow bandwidth with a large dynamic range.
+We present the results of an experimental investigation of a network of nonlinear coupled oscillators which are coupled in feed-forward mode.
+By exploiting the nonlinear response of each oscillator near its intrinsic Hopf bifurcation point, we have found remarkable amplification of small signals over a narrow bandwidth with a large dynamic range.
 The effect is exploited to extract a small amplitude periodic signal from an input time series which is dominated by noise.
-Specifically, we have used this relatively simple experimental system to measure responses with a bandwidth of ~ 1% of the central frequency, amplifications of ~ 60dB, a dynamic range of ~ 80dB and can extract signals from a time series with a signal to noise ratio of ~ -50dB.
+Specifically, we have used this relatively simple experimental system to measure responses with a bandwidth of $\sim 1\%$ of the central frequency, amplifications of ~ 60 dB, and a dynamic range of ~ 80 dB and can extract signals from a time series with a signal to noise ratio of ~ -50 dB.

-PACS numbers: 05.45.Gg,05.45.Xt,07.50.Qx'
+DOI: 10.1103/PhysRevLett.98.254101 PACS numbers: 05.45.Gg, 05.45.Xt

 Systems that can detect and amplify signals at specific frequencies are commonplace in the natural world and most notably in the visual and auditory systems of animals [1].
-These have excellent filtering characteristics and they operate over a remarkably wide range of levels.
-Scientists and engineers frequently take inspiration from Nature and signal detection is one area where biology has excelled in producing systems with superior characteristics over man-made devices [2].
-A measure which can be used to characterize the quality of a system is the ratio of the minimum to the maximum amplitude of signal that can be usefully detected and this is termed the dynamic range of the system.
-For example, the human auditory system has a quasi-logarithmic amplitude response and a dynamic range covering several orders of magnitude in sensitivity (> 120 dB) [3].
+These have excellent filtering characteristics, and they operate over a remarkably wide range of levels.
+Scientists and engineers frequently take inspiration from Nature, and signal detection is one area where biology has excelled in producing systems with superior characteristics over manmade devices [2].
+A measure which can be used to characterize the quality of a system is the ratio of the minimum to the maximum amplitude of signal that can be usefully detected, and this is termed the dynamic range of the system.
+For example, the human auditory system has a quasilogarithmic amplitude response and a dynamic range covering several orders of magnitude in sensitivity (> 120 dB) [3].
 It has been suggested that obtaining larger amplifications for lower forcing and saturation at large input amplitudes, which is termed dynamic compression, could be produced by making use of the nonlinear growth characteristic of Hopf bifurcations [4-6].
 Several models exist which employ active elements which mimic the auditory network, where cells are tuned close to a Hopf bifurcation.
 Cells with properties which are qualitatively similar to van der Pol oscillators are believed to be responsible for amplification in some of these cases [7].
 Physiological evidence exists for this active audition due to Hopf bifurcations for a range of animals and insect auditory systems [8-11].
-Models have also been proposed which make use of coupling between limit cycles, which result from Hopf bifurcations, to produce significant amplification in insect hearing [12, 13].
+Models have also been proposed which make use of coupling between limit cycles, which result from Hopf bifurcations, to produce significant amplification in insect hearing [12,13].

 Current signal detectors used in lock-in amplifiers usually have a small dynamic range compared to those found in the natural world.
 This is because of their linear amplitude response, necessitating advanced electronic circuitry to extend their range.
 Previous work on nonlinear amplifiers include using the sensitivity close to period doubling and Hopf bifurcations [14-16] to provide nonlinear amplification.
-They found that a period doubling instability was a good candidate for amplification of small signals and tuning closer to the bifurcation point produces greater amplification.
+They found that a period-doubling instability was a good candidate for amplification of small signals and that tuning closer to the bifurcation point produces greater amplification.